yiyins2/CS320-FA23/p1/README.md

 ]
 ```

 Note that `rows` is a list of lists.
-Each inner list contains two ints and one dict (dictionary).
+Each inner list contains some number of ints and one dict (dictionary).
 For complicated nested structures like this, it's often helpful to visualize the stack of frames and heap of objects in PythonTutor: https://pythontutor.com/live.html#mode=edit.

 You could copy the above to visualize it, or use the following link for your convenience: